6 can't-miss Indy Oktoberfest events

 The Indianapolis Liederkranz’s annual Oktoberfest will take place on Saturday, September 28, featuring live music from the Liederkranz German Band.
 Attendees can participate in activities such as a stein-holding competition and a traditional German attire contest.
 The Liederkranz Damenchor will serve a full menu of German food, and the bar will offer a variety of beers and wines.
 Doors open at 5:30 p.m., and admission is free.

-Oktoberfest on Monument Circle
+Oktoberfest on Monument Circle (CANCELED DUE TO INCLEMENT WEATHER)

 On Friday, September 27, the north half of Monument Circle will host the 14th Annual Monument Circle Oktoberfest, presented by the Columbia Club.
 The event will feature street food, beers, and wines, with menu items including bratwursts, cheeseburgers, and soft pretzels.
 The Indianapolis Liederkranz German Band will perform at 6 p.m., and a keg tapping will take place at 5 p.m.
 This event is free and open to the public.